 This family-owned cidery maintains its own orchards in Santa Cruz County that supply the apples used to make ciders ranging from crisp, dry and still to fruity, floral and sparkling.
 You’ll also find both single-varietal ciders such as 100 percent Gravenstein and New Town Pippin, along with single-origin ciders made with apples harvested from the same valley and orchards.
 You can enjoy ciders on their patio or take bottles to go.

 This cidery sources apples from San Luis Obispo County to create small-batch ciders.
-With a focus on local sourcing and production, they embrace the changing flavor profiles and balance from year-to-year. t Their ciders range from barrel-aged single varietals to others produced by wild yeast fermentation.
-As of early 2021, their tasting room is in progress with plans to open soon.
-Until then, you can pick-up by appointment.
+With a focus on local sourcing and production, they embrace the changing flavor profiles and balance from year-to-year.
+Their ciders range from barrel-aged single varietals to others produced by wild yeast fermentation.
+They also have a tasting room with indoor and outdoor seating open on Fridays and Saturdays or by appointment.

 Organic apples grown in the Sierra Madre Mountains of Santa Barbara County are used by Apiary to craft small batch, seasonal ciders you won’t find widely distributed – even throughout California.
 Their ciders incorporate the flavorful, floral influences of the area with local honey, flowers, fruit blossoms and herbs.
 They bottle and can their products, but a trip to the tasting room will open up the opportunity to try the many seasonal and limited batches that they regularly offer on their menu.